Online Firefighting on Cactus Graphs: Preliminaries, algorithmic blueprint, and analysis framework

 \paragraph*{Notions for the algorithm}

-\runtitle{Graph reduction.} We follow the reduction procedure on online firefighting on trees by Coupechoux et al.~\cite{DBLP:conf/iscopt/CoupechouxDEJ18}.
+\runtitle{Graph reduction.} We follow the reduction procedure on online firefighting on trees by Coupechoux et al.~\cite{DBLP:journals/tcs/CoupechouxDEJ19}.
 At the beginning of a round, the algorithm sees the graph $G$ with a fire source $r$.
 At the end of the round, after the algorithm's decisions of protecting a set of available vertices $P$, and the fire spreading to all unprotected neighbors of $r$, all burning vertices are contracted with $r$ into a new fire source $r^\prime$.
 Moreover, all vertices in $\CoveredSet(P)$ are removed from the graph.
-The new graph $G^\prime$ with the new fire source $r^\prime$ is the input to the algorithm in the next round. \shortversion{By this reduction procedure, the algorithm always sees exactly one burning vertex, which is the fire source, and all other vertices are available.} \fullversion{By this reduction procedure, the algorithm always sees exactly one burning vertex, which is the fire source, and all other vertices are available for being protected.}
+The new graph $G^\prime$ with the new fire source $r^\prime$ is the input to the algorithm in the next round.
+By this reduction procedure, the algorithm always sees exactly one burning vertex, which is the fire source, and all other vertices are available for being protected.
+An example of the reduction procedure is illustrated in Figure~\ref{fig:graph_change_alg}.

+Note that the resulting graph is sensitive to the protected vertex.
+In the case where the algorithm protects a different vertex compared to the optimal algorithm, the graph resulting from the reduction procedure for each algorithm might differ substantially.
+For an illustration of this, compare the difference after protecting vertex $a$ and vertex $b$ in Figure~\ref{fig:graph_change_alg}.

-In our work, we investigate graphs that are $1$-almost-trees or cactus graphs.
-With a slight abuse of the definition of $1$-almost-trees, which is now defined as a graph with \emph{at most} one cycle, the graph classes $1$-almost-trees and cactus graphs are closed under vertex extraction.
-Therefore, we can focus on the algorithm in one round from now on, and the algorithms and analysis apply to the whole game.
+In our work, we investigate graphs that are \emph{$1$-almost-trees} or \emph{cactus graphs}.
+By a slight abuse of terminology, we henceforth define a $1$-almost-tree as a graph containing \emph{at most} one cycle.
+Under this definition, both the class of $1$-almost-trees and the class of cactus graphs are closed under vertex extraction and under contraction of a vertex together with some of its neighbors.
+Consequently, it suffices to analyze the algorithm in a single round, as the same arguments extend to the full game.